Hungary–Turkey relations: History

-Both Hungarians and Turks have originated from North and Central Asia respectively, then they migrated westward in different eras.
-The Hungarians are a Uralic people but are of partially Turkic origin, and their language shares a lot of vocabulary with Turkic languages.

-However, Hungary was ruled by the Ottoman Empire from 1541 to 1699.
+Both Hungarians and Turks migrated westward to their present-day homelands.
+While the Turks originated in Central Asia, the precise origins of the Hungarians in Asia remains a subject of research, and they are variably considered to have originated in North, Central or East Asia.
+Linguistically, Hungarians belong to the Ugric group and Turks belong to Turkic group.
+However, the Hungarian language and culture exhibit a prominent Turkic influence.

+In the 14th century, Hungary was faced with the growing presence of the Ottoman Empire.
 The first major encounter between the Kingdom of Hungary and the Ottomans was at the Battle of Nicopolis in 1396.
+The Ottomans successfully invaded Hungary in 1526, and the country was ruled by the Ottoman Empire from 1541 to 1699.
+Remaining Ottoman-occupied territories in Hungary were ceased in 1718.
 The Ottoman decline in Europe occurred during the Great Turkish War.

 Later on, both Austria-Hungary and the Ottoman Empire were part of the Central Powers during the WWI in the 20th century.

 In October 2019, despite the EU's formal position that Turkey should immediately end its operations in northern Syria, Hungarian foreign minister Péter Szijjártó endorsed the Turkish incursion into Syria, adding that the most important thing is to protect Hungarian interests and stop migration.
 Szijjártó stressed that Hungary would happily work with Turkey if it creates a safe zone in Syria where families who left the country could be resettled.

-Neither Hungary nor Turkey have joined the sanctions against Russia following the 2022 Russian invasion of Ukraine.

-Turkey's accession to the EU
+Accession of Turkey to the European Union

 Hungary has supported Turkey's accession to the European Union since the country itself became a member in 2004, a stance that has been maintained by left- and right-wing governments alike.

 In 2018, Hungarian prime minister Viktor Orbán claimed that the European Union has been "insincere" with Turkey on its efforts to join the bloc and urged the EU to decide whether it wants a "comprehensive, deep cooperation" with Turkey or not.